anandzy/dip2sipr53/README.md

 # Static IP to Dynamic IP

 ### Introduction
-- This is a simple collection of script to convert a static IP to dynamic IP.
+- This is a simple collection of script to convert a dynamic IP to update inself with changes automatically to the AWS r53 A records.
 This script is applicable for all Linux distributions with Public IP assigned by ISP.
 This script is tested on Ubuntu 22.04 LTS.
 </br>

 </br>

-### I used this script to convert my static IP to dynamic IP, where I want to access from the internet.
+### I used this script to update my dynamic IP, where I want to access my home server from the internet.
 </br>

 </br>